pnp/blog/content/post/microsoft-365-pnp-community-april-2021-update.md

 ### Sharing is Caring initiative
 {{< image alt="sharing-is-caring-promo-1024x576.png" src="images/blog/microsoft-365-pnp-community-april-2021-update/sharing-is-caring-promo-1024x576.png" >}}

-The \"Sharing Is Caring\" imitative is targeted for learning the basics around making changes in Microsoft Docs, in GitHub, submitting pull requests to the PnP repositories and in GitHub in general.
+The "Sharing Is Caring" imitative is targeted for learning the basics around making changes in Microsoft Docs, in GitHub, submitting pull requests to the PnP repositories and in GitHub in general.
 Take advantage of this instructor lead training for learning how to